witalihirsch/Mono-gtk-theme/README.md

 ### Using
 The dark and light appearance of Gtk4 is changed by renaming the desired file to `gtk.css` in `.config/gtk4.0`.
 At the moment there is no or I haven't found another way to change the color.
-To change the light or dark theme of `Gtk3` apps and `Gnome-shell` use [Gnome Tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks) or [Night Theme Switcher](https://extensions.gnome.org/extension/2236/night-theme-switcher/) (choose the theme you want in the `Themes` tab and change the skin color in the Settings).
+To change the light or dark theme of `Gtk3` apps and `Gnome-shell` use [Gnome Tweaks](https://gitlab.gnome.org/GNOME/gnome-tweaks) or [Night Theme Switcher](https://extensions.gnome.org/extension/2236/night-theme-switcher/) (choose the `MonoTheme` for day and `MonoThemeDark` for night variant in the `Themes` tab and change the theme color by switching style in Settings > `Appearance`).